 tell me about your ideas - SyndicateTheFitnessFixer @ DrBookspan.com

-I put a description of The Fitness Fixer and a list of article links here on my site - Fitness Fixer Index.
+INDEX of Articles.
+I put an INDEX of almost all the article links here on my site - Fitness Fixer Index.

-I have just found an archive on Blogspot that, for now, allows my Label tag to work and show several of my articles on the topic.
-Even shows some photos.
+I have found an archive of my Fitness Fixers on Blogspot, that, for now, allows my Label tag to work.
+Click this link to see a page with several of my Fitness Fixer articles on the topic of surgery, with some of the photos and comments intact.
 Let me know if this still works: http://healthlinefitnessfixer.blogspot.com/search/label/surgery

 - AGING - Don't limit the person to limit the pain.